vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 to the highest value.
 The host never blocks in this scheme; a filter records, submits and returns, and the graph pipelines.

-**Queues.** The core exposes a compute queue and a transfer queue (the same queue when the device has no dedicated transfer family).
-Frame downloads run on a second queue of the transfer family when the device offers one; it is internal to the core and never handed out, so a plugin's transfer submissions only ever share a queue with the core's uploads. ``VkQueue`` is externally synchronized, so every submission a plugin makes must hold the matching lock via lockVulkanQueue_/unlockVulkanQueue_.
+**Queues.** The core exposes a compute queue and a transfer queue.
+Without a dedicated transfer family, the transfer queue is the compute family's second queue where it has one, and the compute queue itself only where it does not.
+Frame downloads run on a second queue of the transfer family when the device offers one; it is internal to the core and never handed out, so a plugin's transfer submissions share a queue with the core's uploads, and with its downloads only where that second queue does not exist. ``VkQueue`` is externally synchronized, so every submission a plugin makes must hold the matching lock via lockVulkanQueue_/unlockVulkanQueue_.
 Filters that signal their own timeline should allocate the value inside that same lock, so